dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 To achieve higher verification performance, Dafny collects all the assertions of one method into one single conjecture that it sends to the verifier, which tries to prove it correct:

 * If the verifier says it is correct[^smt-encoding], it means that all the assertions hold.
-* If the verifier returns a counter-example, this counter-example is used to determine both the failing assertion and the failing path.
+* If the verifier returns a counterexample, this counter-example is used to determine both the failing assertion and the failing path.
   Dafny will then query again the verifier with the assumption that that particular assert is valid, so that it can retrieve other failing assertions happening afterwards.[^caveat-about-assertion-and-assumption]
 * If the verifier returns `unknown` or times out, or even preemptively for difficult assertions or to reduce the chance that the verifier will ‘be confused’ by the many assertions in a large batch, Dafny partitions the assertions up into smaller batches[^smaller-batches].
 An extreme case is the use of the `/vcsSplitOnEveryAssert` command-line option or the [`{:vcs_split_on_every_assert}` attribute](#sec-vcs_split_on_every_assert), which causes Dafny to make one batch for each assertion.